 Financial assets at FVOCI are equity securities that are not held for trading and which the Company has irrevocably elected at initial recognition to recognize in this category.
 Gains and losses arising from changes in fair value are recorded in other comprehensive income ("OCI").
-When these equity securities are disposed, any related balance within FVOCI is reclassified to retained earnings.
-In the prior financial year, the Company had designated these investments as available for sale where management intended to hold them for the medium to long-term.
+When equity securities are disposed of, any related balance within FVOCI is reclassified to retained earnings.